LG aircon CH38 error code

-LG CH38 means the system has detected low refrigerant and is protecting the compressor.
-A reset may hide the warning briefly, but it does not restore lost refrigerant.
+LG CH38 means the matched LG source row is reporting low refrigerant protection.
+A reset may hide the warning briefly, but it does not confirm the model row or restore lost refrigerant.

 Active refrigerant leak at flare joints, indoor coil, outdoor coil, or pipework.